awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `User`  <a name="cfn-ecs-taskdefinition-containerdefinition-user"></a>
-The user name to use inside the container\.
+The user to use inside the container\.
 This parameter maps to `User` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--user` option to [docker run](https://docs.docker.com/engine/reference/run/#security-configuration)\.
+When running tasks using the `host` network mode, you should not run containers using the root user \(UID 0\)\.
+It is considered best practice to use a non\-root user\.
-You can use the following formats\.
+You can specify the `user` using the following formats\.
 If specifying a UID or GID, you must specify it as a positive integer\.
 +  `user`
 +  `user:group`
 +  `uid`